Music I is a direct-entry program for students wishing to enter a degree program in Music.

 Use the materials below to help you with planning your courses for your first year, and refer to the course enrolment guide below for more information!

 - On your home page in Mosaic is a tile called ‘Create my Timetable‘.
 Use this to build a schedule for your upcoming year.
 If you prefer, you can use a manual timetable worksheet (PDF)

 When do I start enrolling?

-The timetable for the upcoming academic year will be available in Mosaic in the beginning of June, so you can start exploring our course offerings and planning your year!
+The timetable for the upcoming academic year will be available in Mosaic on June 13, so you can start exploring our course offerings and planning your year!
 To enrol in courses, students are assigned individual appointment times.
 Your appointment time will appear in your Student Centre under ‘Enrolment Dates’ on June 13 as well.
 Click on ‘detail’ to view your specific appointment date and time.
 This is your enrolment appointment for both the fall and winter terms.
 When your appointment time starts, you can begin enrolling and continue making registration changes until the last day to do so.